Michael Sayers: Career

 In the 1930s, age 18, Sayers first worked for T. S. Eliot, who made him a theater reviewer for The Criterion.
 A.R.
 Orage gave him the same role for The New English Weekly.
 Through A.R.
 Orage, Sayers wound up sharing a flat with fellow writers Rayner Heppenstall and Eric Blair ("George Orwell").
 Sayers published stories in Edward J. O'Brien's annual Best British Short Stories.

 In 1936, Sayers moved to New York City as dramaturge for Norman Bel Geddes.
 In 1939, Sayers worked for Friday (magazine) and investigated pro-Nazi activities (e.g., Henry Ford) in the United States.
 By 1942, he was working with Kahn for The Hour newsletter, also investigating Nazis.
 Together, Sayers and Kahn wrote three books: Sabotage!: The Secret War Against America (1942), The Plot Against the Peace: A Warning to the Nation!
 (1945), and The Great Conspiracy: The Secret War Against Soviet Russia (1946).
 Sayers claimed he was the first journalist to report on the newly liberated Nazi death camps – stories his Fortune (magazine) editor rejected the story as unbelievable.

 In March 1944, Sayers published a four-part series of articles entitled "Rise of Anti-Semitic Fifth Column in Eire" in PM newspaper.
 The title of one article was "Truth About Nazi Espionage in Eire: Irish Terrorists Work Directly Under Hitler's Order."
 The Irish consul general in New York City and the government in Ireland exchanged worried messages.
 The Jewish Representative Council of Ireland became involved and had 14 representatives sign a document that declared, "No Irish Government has ever discriminated between Jew and Non-Jew."
 Fianna Fáil T.D.
 Robert Briscoe, Jewish, wrote to the same effect.
 Their statements appeared in Irish and Catholic newspapers in the USA.
 On 25 March 1944, PM responded, denying it had imputed the current Irish government but also asserting that anti-Semitism did exist in Ireland and that some people there supported the Nazis, e.g., the Irish Fascist Party.
 Later, documentary evidence showed that pro-Nazi, anti-Semitic sentiments did exist among some people in Ireland.
 Also, the German embassy did foster such sentiments.
-Further, there were connections between Father Charles Coughlin and the Christian Front in the USA and a Father Denis Fahey of the Kimmage Manor seminary in Ireland.
+Further, there were connections between Father Charles Coughlin and the Christian Front in the US and a Father Denis Fahey of the Kimmage Manor seminary in Ireland.
 Exacerbating the cross-Atlantic concerns was that, in February 1944, the Irish government had published the contents of an "American Crisis Note," in which US Secretary of State Cordell Hull asked Ireland to expel German and Japanese government representatives.